-Polls open in Myanmar as military stages first election since 2021 coup
+Polls open in Myanmar as military holds first election since 2021 coup

 The UN, human rights groups and opposition parties say the process is not free, fair or credible.

-Polls have opened in Myanmar’s first general election since the country’s military toppled Aung San Suu Kyi’s democratically elected government in a 2021 coup.
+Polls have opened in Myanmar’s first general election since the country’s military toppled Nobel laureate Aung San Suu Kyi’s democratically elected government in a 2021 coup.

-The heavily restricted election on Sunday is taking place in about 102 of the Southeast Asian nation’s 330 townships, with a civil war raging between the military and an array of opposition forces and as ethnic armed groups.
+The heavily restricted election on Sunday is taking place in about a third of the Southeast Asian nation’s 330 townships, with a civil war raging between the military and an array of opposition forces and as ethnic armed groups.

 Recommended Storieslist of 3 items